 I completed my PhD in geophysics at the California Institute of Technology (Caltech) in May 2017.
 Through X-ray diffraction and synchrotron Mössbauer spectroscopy with Prof. Jennifer Jackson, I examined the physical and elastic properties of lower mantle ferropericlase, silicate glasses and ferrosilite as a function of pressure; concurrently, I implemented density functional theory with Prof. Paul Asimow to examine the stability of high-pressure iron-bearing carbonates, providing insight into the Earth's deep carbon cycle.
 While working on my PhD at Caltech, I also taught Earth Materials at Occidental College and co-mentored undergraduate students in the fields of mineralogy and mineral physics.

-Today, I am a postdoctoral researcher at the École Normale Supérieure (ENS) de Lyon in France, working with Prof. Razvan Caracas on the chemistry and thermodynamics of volatile-bearing Bulk Silicate Earth (BSE) melt using ab initio molecular dynamics to improve our understanding of the Moon-forming impact.
+Today, I am a postdoctoral researcher at the École Normale Supérieure (ENS) de Lyon in France, working with Prof. Razvan Caracas on the chemistry and thermodynamics of volatile-bearing Bulk Silicate Earth (BSE) melt using ab initio molecular dynamics to improve our the early Earth's magma ocean, just after the giant Moon-forming impact.